-OVERVIEW: Barr is the largest private foundation in the state of Massachusetts, and it has both a local and a global focus.
+OVERVIEW: The Barr Foundation is the largest private foundation in the state of Massachusetts, and it has both a local and a global focus.
 Its main domestic program areas are climate change, public education and the arts.
-Barr's Global was established in 2010 and concluded in 2015, leaving more funds behind for local causes.